 Apart from that, mega menus tend to group some contents that are not even remotely close to each other.
 And, consequently, indicates a type of relationship that would not exist in normal circumstances.
-Such mega menus also tend to create a lot of links on a single page.
+Such menus also tend to enhance link building on a single page.
 They keep continuing it throughout all the other pages of the website.

 Besides that, there some other issues as well:

-Another big issue that arises out of the use of mega menus is known as code bloat.
+Code bloat Another big issue that arises out of the use of a mega menu is known as code bloat.
 Mega menus usually utilize a large number of codes to function.
 As a result, it could bloat the source code of your pages.
 It causes your pages to load slower than before.
 Besides that, the repetition of such a huge number of codes may produce internal duplicate content.
-Both of these are harmful to SEO.
+Both of these are harmful to Search Engine Optimization.

 Another aspect of the mega menu is that its code stays at the top of your page source.
-This, in turn, leads to the downfall of some of your most important content.
-This can also have a negative impact on your website’s ranking.
+This, in turn, leads to the downfall of some of your most important content necessary for SEO visibility.
+This can also have a negative impact on your website’s SEO rankings.
 Google tends to look at pages from a top-down position.
-So, it is crucial to keep your most important content at the top of your page.
+So, it is crucial to keep your most important and relevant content at the top of your page.